wisdom-parts/wisdom-kotlin/README.md

 The programmer's goal is to make the overall space of behaviors dense in useful solutions for a particular problem domain.
 This allows a future programmer, non-programmer, or machine learning algorithm to construct a specific wise component hierarchy that solves a problem at hand.
-Wisdom can be seen as a style of defining DSLs that are more declarative than most.
+Wisdom can be seen as a style of defining DSLs.

 On average, changing values at higher levels of the hierarchy that forms a wise component must have more impact on the practical behavior of that component than changes deeper in the hierarchy.